 It’s official: Epsom salt baths are back in fashion.
 Once the go-to solution for professional athletes looking for a little muscle relief, it’s now a self-care staple for a whole host of A-listers from Kourtney Kardashian to Gwyneth Paltrow and Victoria Beckham.
 So why are so many celebs loving the old fashioned bath salt?
-It’s about more than just easing muscled soreness, we can tell you that.
+It’s about more than just easing muscle soreness, we can tell you that.
 From glowing skin to a better metabolism, the potential hidden benefits of Epsom salt are myriad.
 So we’ve done some investigating to find out why these granules need to find their way into everyone’s bathtub.

 Keep scrolling for experts' take on the incredible benefits of Epsom Salt.

 First things first, what exactly is Epsom salt?
 Also known as Magnesium Sulfate or Epsomite, Epsom salt is a bit of a tomato in the vegetable aisle; in that actually, it’s a mineral compound of magnesium and sulfate, rather than a salt in the traditional sense—which are mostly made up of sodium chloride.
 The mineral got its name after being first discovered in a spring in Epsom, Surrey, sometime during the 17th century (yep, it’s ancient).
 But while recent years have seen Epsom salt pigeon-holed as an old-fashioned treatment for aching muscles and joints, the recent wellness boom has reawakened interest in its wider benefits—and we’re already obsessed.

 "When Epsom salt (magnesium sulfate) is used, the magnesium is absorbed directly into the skin and directly impacts processes in the skin and body as a whole," says dermatologist Caroline Robinson, MD.